 A similar gathering of the region's business leaders was held in Bishkek in the Kyrgyz Republic in November 2005 and resulted in a call for an enhanced representation of the private sector in regional cooperation meetings.
 The CAREC-BDF is designed to be one of the mechanisms in answering this call, recognizing the importance of the private sector's role and insights in regional cooperation efforts and giving it the proper forum.
 The CAREC BDF is also expected to provide networking opportunities for business players and generate greater awareness of investment opportunities the region has to offer.

 Five priority sectors will be tackled in separate discussion groups during the forum - energy, mining, agribusiness, finance sector; and tourism.
 Each discussion group will discuss pertinent developments in the sector, and identify possible steps that may be taken through regional cooperation.

-The CAREC–BDF is organized by the is organized by the Ministry of Commerce of the PRC, ADB, and the European Bank for Reconstruction and Development, in cooperation with the All-China Federation of Industry & Commerce.
+The CAREC-BDF is organized by the is organized by the Ministry of Commerce of the PRC, ADB, and the European Bank for Reconstruction and Development, in cooperation with the All-China Federation of Industry and Commerce.